sqshq/note/wiki/docs/Big Data/Big Data.md

 * **Variety**: This refers to the ever-increasing different forms that data can come in, e.g., text, images, voice, geospatial.

-A fourth V is now also sometimes added:

 * **Veracity**: This refers to the quality of the data, which can vary greatly.

 There are many other V's that gets added to these depending on the context.
-For our specialization, we will add:

 * **Valence**: This refers to how big data can bond with each other, forming connections between otherwise disparate datasets.

-In fact, many consider value as the sixth V of big data:

 * **Value**: Processing big data must bring about value from insights gained.

 ![](figures/six-v.jpg)